Prospective Graduate Students

 - Completion of prerequisite courses may be required depending on student’s education and work experience.
 These courses may not count towards the 30-33 credits required for the graduate curriculum.
 Applicants are notified of required prerequisite courses upon admission to the graduate program.

-- Visit the online application to apply for Fall 2018 or future term.
+- Visit the online application to apply for Fall 2019 or future term.
+The application deadline for Fall 2019 is February 1st 2019.
 This program only admits for Fall terms.
+All application materials (including official test scores and transcripts) must be received before the deadline for an application to be reviewed.

 - Submit Application Materials – After submitting your online application and paying your application fee, begin submitting your supporting materials to complete your application